remnrem/luna-doc/docs/ref/manipulations.md

 <h3>Output</h3>

-None (other than to reverse the in-memory signal.
+None (other than reversing the in-memory signal).

 ## MOVING-AVERAGE